batuhanfatihdilli/Balon-Patlatma-V1.0/README.md

 - I developed this prototype using Unity and C#.
 - I implemented balloon popping animations.
-- Rigidbody2D for balloon movement and collision detection
+- Rigidbody2D for balloon movement and collision detection.
-- Free assets
+- Used free assets.